 Designed to display the art treasures of a nation, the National Gallery of Canada marks the pinnacle of Canadian and international artistic achievement.

-The soaring windows of the Great Hall capture the Parliament Buildings, the Ottawa River and the Gatineau Hills in vertical frames.
-Dramatic by day and stunning by night, the Great Hall welcomes the Gallery’s visitors from all over the country and abroad every day, and hosts an array of special events – from small candle-lit dinners to galas for hundreds of guests or a spectacular reception for as many as 1,500 people.
+The soaring windows of the Scotiabank Great Hall capture the Parliament Buildings, the Ottawa River and the Gatineau Hills in vertical frames.
+Dramatic by day and stunning by night, the Scotiabank Great Hall welcomes the Gallery’s visitors from all over the country and abroad every day, and hosts an array of special events – from small candle-lit dinners to galas for hundreds of guests or a spectacular reception for as many as 1,500 people.

-The cathedral-like Colonnade constructed of granite and glass, which connects the main entrance of the building to the Great Hall, and glass pavilions make the museum appear open and inviting.
-The long approach up the incline of the Colonnade – one of the longest ramp in recent architecture – creates an agreeable sense of anticipation.
+The cathedral-like Colonnade constructed of granite and glass, which connects the main entrance of the building to the Scotiabank Great Hall, and glass pavilions make the museum appear open and inviting.
+The long approach up the incline of the Colonnade – one of the longest ramps in recent architecture – creates an agreeable sense of anticipation.
 From the exterior, one sees a building that celebrates movement.

 Expansive windows, which offer a stunning panoramic view of Parliament Hill, Nepean Point and beyond, combined with warm furnishings, create an inviting environment for readers and researchers alike at the Gallery’s Library and Archives.
-With approximately 250,000 documents, including books, exhibition catalogues, bound periodicals, microforms, documentation files, study photographs, institutional archives and private papers, the Library and Archives of the NGC houses the most extensive collection of visual literature in Canada.
+With approximately 250,000 documents, including books, exhibition catalogues, bound periodicals, microforms, documentation files, study photographs, institutional archives and private papers, the Library and Archives houses the most extensive collection of visual literature in Canada.

-The National Gallery of Canada also provides the visitor with glass-covered, landscaped courtyards, which serve as welcome retreats, calming and restful places to pause and reflect.
+The National Gallery of Canada also provides visitors with glass-covered, landscaped courtyards, which serve as welcome retreats, calming and restful places to pause and reflect.
 The Garden Court is planted with trees and seasonal flowers whereas the Water Court contains a shallow pool of rippling water which also acts as watery skylight for the lobby below.

 Landscape architect Cornelia Hahn Oberlander worked with Moshe Safdie to create the National Gallery’s indoor and outdoor gardens.
 Her inspiration for the taiga garden on the southeast side, with its severe northern beauty and muted colours, came from A.Y.
 Jackson's painting Terre Sauvage.
 On the northeast side, a sunken garden of 12 flowering crab-apple trees is surrounded by the living rock into which the building is set.
 The public walkway next to the sunken garden leads to a path that zigzags up the hill toward Nepean Point.